-40 Years of QTC
+40 Years of Leidos QTC Health Services

-We are now the nation’s leading provider of medical, disability, and occupational health examinations.
+We are the nation’s leading provider of medical, disability, and occupational health examinations.

 Below is a timeline of some of our most important milestones.